firebird631/siis/README.md

 Disclaimer
 ----------

-The authors are not responsible for the losses on your trading accounts you will make using SiiS, neither of the data losses, corruptions, computers crashes or physical damages on your computers or on the cloud you use.
+The authors are not responsible for the losses on your trading accounts that you will make by using SiiS, neither of the data losses, corruptions, computers crashes or physical damages on your computers or on the cloud you use.

 The authors are not responsible for the losses due to the lack of the security of your systems.

 Use SiiS at your own risk, backtest strategies many times before running them on a live account.
-Test the stability, test the efficiency, take in account the potential execution slippage and latency caused by the network, the broker or by having an inadequate system.
+Test the stability, test the efficiency, take in account the potential execution slippage and latency caused by the network, the exchange or by having an inadequate system.